 List of gold ETFs

-These are the main gold ETFs trading in the UK market
+These are the main gold ETFs trading on stock exchanges around the world:

 What influences the price of gold?